petitalb/documentation/json-exchange-format.md

+# Request and Response format for call to federated recommender

+Notes:
-In principle all fields are optional, and can be either not sent or left blank.
+* In principle all fields are optional, and can be either not sent or left blank.

-# request format:
+## request format:

 ```javascript
 {